thma/thma.github.io/2020-12-20-reconciling-fp-and-oop-concepts.md

 In Haskell there is no inheritance between types.
-But with type classes we can specify an *interface* which must be implemented by concrete types instantiating the type class.
+But with type classes we can specify an *interface* which must be implemented by concrete types that wish to instantiate the type class.
 So we start with a `Shape` type class: